 FY2014-2015 Annual Action Plan – Allocations

-The FFY2013 Allocation Process is underway.
-Here’s the latest Allocation Spreadsheet with the funding recommendations from the Office for Community Development, Citizens Advisory Council, Redevelopment Committee, City Council and Mayor Alex Morse.
+The FFY2013 Allocation Process is now complete.
+Here is the final 2013 Spreadsheet with the funding recommendations from the Office for Community Development, Citizens Advisory Council, Redevelopment Committee, City Council and Mayor Alex Morse.
 There was a Public Hearing March 19, 2014 to discuss and open a thirty day comment period on the 2014 Draft Annual Plan Please see the Consolidated Plan Schedule 2014 for full details on the Consolidated Planning process.

 HOME Investment Partnerships Program- Request for Proposals